 No standalone version of the calendar app is available.
 And if you're just interested in Lightning Calendar and not Thunderbird, the app will have additional functionality and interface elements that will get in the way of using the calendar.

-I had to downgrade my Thunderbird just because Lightning didn't upgraded to the last beta version....and I can't live without Lightning.
+You have to downgrade Thunderbird just because Lightning didn't upgrade to the last beta version.